Guilhermecst/Guilhermecst/README.md

 ## About me 🧑🏻‍💻
 - 🌎 Living in Brazil
-- 🎂 22 years old
+- 🎂 23 years old
-- 🎓 I’m a Systems Analysis and Development graduate at <a href="https://www.impacta.com.br">Faculdade Impacta Tecnologia</a>
+- 🎓 I’m a Data Analytics student at <a href="https://www.fiap.com.br">Faculdade Impacta Tecnologia</a>
 - 💼 I’m currently an Data Analist at <a href="https://www.assesso.com.br">Assesso</a>

 ## 📈 My GitHub Stats